ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain showers before 10pm.
+         <h3>Tonight</h3>A chance of rain showers before 10pm.
 Mostly cloudy.
-Low around 40, with temperatures rising to around 43 overnight.
-North wind 8 to 14
+Low around 41, with temperatures rising to around 43 overnight.
+North
-         mph, with gusts as high as 23 mph.
-Chance of precipitation is 90%.<br></div>
+         wind 9 to 13 mph, with gusts as high as 22 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Sunny.
 High near 56, with temperatures falling to around 54 in the afternoon.
-Northwest wind 8 to 13 mph, with gusts as high
+North northwest wind 8 to 13 mph, with gusts
-         as 18 mph.<br></div>
+         as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">